Daniel, Esther, & Isaiah

 II.
 Orienting Data for Daniel

-First, the style factor.
+First the style factor.
 Certain critical scholars have said, “These stories in the Book of Daniel are obviously folk stories.
 They aren’t historical.”
 That is a huge mistake.
 How you tell a story can vary enormously.
 You can tell a story that is perfectly true in a comic book format.
-Historical event, you just put it in comic book strips and it is the kind of thing that is usually fiction but it need not be.
+Comic book strips are usually the kind of thing that are fictitious, but they do not need to be.
 Likewise, you can take pure nonsense and make it look historical.
-We could make up a story of how Hillary Clinton landed here in a flying saucer and came into class and pulled off her facemask and turned out to be an alien from the Andromeda Galaxy and was here to destroy the world and we overpowered her and saved the world.
+We could make up a story of how Hillary Clinton landed here in a flying saucer and came into class and pulled off her face mask and turned out to be an alien from the Andromeda Galaxy and was here to destroy the world and we overpowered her and saved the world.
 Pure nonsense, but we could do it in the form of a scholarly journal article with sections and headings and a huge bibliographical reference and excellent footnotes.
-The style of how you write something up does not say whether it is historical or not.
+The style of how you write something does not say whether it is historical or not.
 Do not ever be fooled by that.

-Daniel is interesting because it has the biggest Aramaic section in the Bible, partly because it is reflecting life under the foreign regime and, in that foreign regime, Aramaic was the language most people were speaking.
+Because Daniel is reflecting life under the foreign regime and in that foreign regime, it has the biggest Aramaic section in the Bible.
+Aramaic was the language most people were speaking.
 They were all from different linguistic groups and Aramaic was the lingua franca of the day.

 B. Dating

-However, other people have said, “No, this book was made up in the Maccabean period."
-That is a period in the second-century BC, starting around 180-175, when the Jews were trying to revolt against the terrible oppressors called the Seleucids, this was a particular Greek empire called the Seleucid Empire.
-So that is what it is all about.
+1. However, other people have said, “No, this book was made up in the Maccabean period.”
+That is a period in the second-century BC starting around 180-175 when the Jews were trying to revolt against the terrible oppressors called the Seleucids, a particular Greek empire.

-Otherwise the author would be Daniel himself because that is what the book seems to be and there is widespread agreement that a single person wrote all of this.
+2. Otherwise, the author would be Daniel himself because that is what the book seems to be and there is widespread agreement that a single person wrote all of this.
 So either somebody made it up in this Maccabean period and projected it back in time or that it really comes from that time.
-I know that is a real quick argument about issues that relate to the thing but they are lengthy to discuss in full.

 III.
 Apocalyptic as a Category